 How do you calculate the interest owed?

-Calculation of the interest you are entitled to charge on late payments is not complicated.
-There is a handy calculator on the Small Business Commissioner website that can be found here.
+Calculation of the interest you’re entitled to charge on late payments is not complicated.
+Here is a late interest payment guide from the UK Government explaining how you calculate interest owed.

-Once a payment due date has passed and interest starts to accumulate, it’s advisable to write to your client with the following details:
+Once a payment due date has passed and interest starts to accumulate, you should write to your client with the following details:

 - Confirmation that payment is now overdue and reiteration of when the due date was.

 - How much is due to be paid to you.

 - The original invoice number (enclose a copy of the relevant invoice).